k-shiroma-code/CSUF-REU-Football-Analytics/README.md

-# Data-Science
 # Project Overview
-# In this project, we'll predict the winner of football matches in the Euros (European Championship)
+In this project, we'll predict the winner of football matches in the Euros (European Championship)

 # Project Steps
 Get data from Kaggle
 Clean the data and get it ready for machine learning using pandas.
-# Make predictions about who will win a match using random forest
-# Measure error and improve our predictions.
+Make predictions about who will win a match using random forest Measure error and improve our predictions.
-# Code
+Code
-# You can find the code for this project here.
+You can find the code for this project here.

 # File overview:

-# predictions.ipynb - a Jupyter notebook that makes predictions.
-# Local Setup
-# Installation
-# To follow this project, please install the following locally:
+Contains the matches csv and the code for the models

-# JupyerLab
+JupyerLab
-# Python 3.8+
+Python 3.8+
-# Python packages
+Python packages
-# Python packages
+Python packages
-# pandas
+pandas
-# requests
+requests

 # Data
-# Kaggle dataset
+Kaggle dataset